Purity Nomthandazo Malinga

 Purity Nomthandazo Malinga (born 1958) is a South African Methodist bishop and the 100th Presiding Bishop of the Methodist Church of Southern Africa (MCSA).
 Malinga was ordained to the Christian ministry in 1988, the fourth woman to be ordained in her denomination.
 In 1999, she became the first woman to be elected as a bishop in the MCSA, and served nine years as the bishop for the Natal Coastal region.
 She later became director of the MCSA's Education for Ministry and Mission Unit, which holds responsibility for overseeing theological education within the denomination.
-She is the first woman to become presiding bishop for the MCSA; she was elected to that position in 2019, succeeding Bishop Ziphorzihle Siwa.
+She is the first woman to become presiding bishop for the MCSA; she was elected to that position in 2019, succeeding Bishop Ziphozihle Siwa.
 The MCSA is the largest mainline Protestant denomination in Southern Africa and includes churches in Eswatini, Lesotho, Namibia, Botswana, Mozambique and South Africa.

 Biography

 Nomthandazo Nobuhle Purity Malinga was born in 1958 in Ixopo, KwaZulu-Natal, South Africa, the eldest child of Siziba Jeffrey and Thenjiwe Emily Malinga.
 The family lived on a farm, and as a child, Malinga helped with chores and farming tasks, along with her younger brother.

 Malinga was raised in the Methodist Church of Southern Africa from a young age.
-The family attended services at Webbstown Methodist Society, and her mother and grandmother were members of the women's manyano (or women's auxiliary).
+The family attended services at Webbstown Methodist Society, and her mother and grandmother were members of the Women's Manyano (or Women's Auxiliary).
 Malinga attended the Indaleni Methodist Institution, where she studied education, and became trained to be a schoolteacher.
 After graduating in 1976, she returned to Ixopo, where she taught for five years at the Siyakhona Primary school.

-With encouragement from a local pastor, Reverend Raymond Kumalo, Malinga then decided to pursue ordained ministry in the Methodist church.
+With encouragement from a local pastor, Reverend Raymond Khumalo, Malinga then decided to pursue ordained ministry in the Methodist church.
 Women had recently been allowed to present themselves as candidates for ordination.
 In 1981, she was accepted as a provisional candidate.
 From 1982 to 1983, she served as a minister-in-training in KaBhokweni.

 From 1983 to 1986, she studied at the Federal Theological Seminary of Southern Africa, known as FEDSEM.
 FEDSEM was an ecumenical seminary that prepared students, primarily from Anglican, Congregationalist, Methodist, and Presbyterian churches, for the ministry.
 During the apartheid era, education in South Africa was widely segregated by race, and black students formed the majority of the student body at FEDSEM, although some colored and white students attended.
 The school was known for fostering both an ecumenical spirit among the students, and an awareness of social justice issues.
 At the time that Malinga attended, there were few women students, and all from the Methodist Church.
 After completing her studies at FEDSEM, Malinga spent a year in ministry at Ohlelo-Nkandla.